 When to Call a Chimney Sweep

 Regular chimney sweeps are extremely important.
 The general rule of thumb is that you should have your chimney sweeped at least once a year.
 This annual service can prevent large fires in your home, which can, in turn, save lives.

-Please note: Wood especially creates a residue called creosote.
-This is a flammable residue that often ends up lining the walls of many flue systems.
-If the fire is burning hot enough, the creosote can actually relight and cause what industry professionals refer to as a, flue-fire.
-Flue-fires can go undetected because they burn up at the top of the chimney’s flue system.
-Cracks or holes in the flue system, due to deterioration or flue-fires, can allow debris to enter into the structure of the home.
-Deductive reasoning: fires that are not contained are not friendly fires.
+Sweeps are especially important if you have a wood burning fireplace.
+Wood creates a residue called creosote.
+This flammable residue often ends up lining the walls of many flue systems.
+If your fireplace burns hot enough, the creosote can relight and cause a flue-fire.
+These fires can go undetected, because they burn at the top of your chimney flue system.

 An annual sweep can also help you save money.
 When your system is blocked your fireplace doesn’t heat your home efficiently.
 This can cause you to spend more money on expensive heating alternatives.
 A yearly sweep will keep your system in tip-top shape.

 Although your annual sweep is vital, there are other times of the year when a sweep may be required.
 If you are having performance issues with your chimney, fireplace, or heating system, it may be time to get a sweep.
 Even if you’ve had a sweep in the past year, variable weather can cause excessive dirt to build up in your home.

 You should also get a sweep after you have purchased a home.
 Although you may be diligent on keeping up your fireplace – the previous homeowners may not have been as kind.
 A quick sweep as soon as you move in will ensure you can enjoy your fireplace for the next year to come.